Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 If you are having difficulty communicating your feelings, try starting your sentences with the words ‘I feel….’

-Talk to your partner about what you’re feeling, both positive and negative.
+Talk to your partner about what you feel and understand they’re feeling, both positive and negative.
 Try to be open and understanding even if you don’t agree with everything they’re saying.

 Complement Each Other